On topology changes in quantum field theory and quantum gravity: Introduction

 Using our mathematical notion of quantum field theory, we are able to analyze the question of whether and how quantum field theories can be made compatible with singularities in a mathematically more precise way.
 This will be done in section \ref{s2} and \ref{s3}.

 As we will see, the required consistency checks involve the neighborhood of the singularity.
 More precisely, we argue that the study of Cauchy problems for fields close to the singularity is necessary.
-We prove that for some cuspidal singularities, certain classical and quantum field theories can not be consistently defined even in the neighborhood of the singularity.
+We prove that for some cuspidal singularities, certain classical and quantum field theories can not be consistently defined even in the neighborhood of the singularity once the theory has been extended to the latter.

 Many claims about the possibility of topology changes were made in the string theory literature.
 We will discuss some these claims in section \ref{sa} and what they specifically entail.
 Unfortunately, we show them often to be very exaggerated.